A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Conclusions and future research

 \section{Conclusions and future research}

 This paper proposes a unified network equilibrium framework that integrates 3 modules, including travelers' modal choice between e-pooling and e-solo services, e-platforms' decision on vehicle dispatching and driver-passenger matching, and network congestion.
 The first two components are coupled via passengers' waiting cost computed from a market clearance mechanism, and the latter two are coupled via equilibrium travel time.
 To model e-platforms' decision on vehicle dispatching and driver-passenger matching, the challenge lies in the permutation of potentially pooled OD pairs and the order of pick-up and drop-off among these two pairs.
 The existing literature usually predetermines a combination of OD pairs and fixes the sequence of chaining OD pairs, which limits the flexibility of the pooling service.
-To address the challenge, this paper develops a layered OD hypergraph over which vehicle and passenger OD flows are modeled and computed.
+To address the challenge, this paper develops a layered OD graph over which vehicle and passenger OD flows are modeled and computed.
 The minimum-cost circulation network flow problems are formulated to solve optimal vehicle OD flows and passenger OD flows, respectively.
 The total model is tested on a small-sized network and the Sioux Falls network based on the performance measures including deadhead miles, system travel time, and total fleet sizing.
 Sensitivity analysis is performed on parameters associated with fleet sizing, service pricing, and search friction.
+We demonstrate the performance of our model on a much larger OD graph.
 In particular, on the small network, we extend our model to two competing TNCs in the market and evaluate the impact of fleeting sizing on each company's market share.
-On the Sioux Falls network, we investigate two scenarios: 2 ODs and 6 ODs.
-In the former, we study how pricing and traffic congestion impacts customers' mode choice and system performance, while in the latter, we explore how search friction can impact customers' mode choice and system performance.
-The latter scenario contains a much larger OD graph and demonstrates the efficiency of our algorithm.
+Our key finding is, high e-pooling price and high matching friction could lead to more e-solo customers, which makes roads more congested and in turn hurt e-pooling demands due to the increasing time of seeking multiple riders.
+Government subsidies or congestion pricing could help promote pooling and mitigate congestion.